Select Page

 Short stay visas are valid for 90 days or less.
 Short stay visas are also called ‘C’ visas.
 There are different short stay visas available.

-An employment (atypical working scheme) visa allows you to work in Ireland on a short term basis, so long as you have approval from the Atypical Working Scheme Division of the Irish Naturalisation and Immigration Service.
-The Atypical Working Scheme is aimed at those who are required by a company/organisation in Ireland to provide ‘atypical’ work.
-This includes people working in industries where a skill shortage has been identified or which require specialised skills.
+• An employment (atypical working scheme) visa allows you to work in Ireland on a short-term basis, so long as you have approval from the Atypical Working Scheme Division of the Irish Naturalization and Immigration Service.
+The Atypical Working Scheme is aimed at those who are required by a company or organization in Ireland to provide ‘atypical’ work.
+This includes people working in industries where a skill shortage has been identified or that require specialized skills.
 It covers locum doctors.
 You cannot undertake any other type of work under this visa.

 Long stay visas